Scroll down to the bottom of this page if you want to go straight to the true recipe of how to bake fries!

 Because my mom and dad did not own a freezer when I was a child we would make our own fresh fries from scratch every single time.
-That then was mostly on Sundays after mass and I must admit that on those days every one of us would help out in the kitchen peeling and slicing potatoes without nagging and complaining.
+That then was mostly on Sundays after mass and I must admit that on those days every one of us would help out in the kitchen.
+We peeled and sliced potatoes without nagging and complaining.
 Even the grumpy ones who hates helping out around the house.

 Why is that then?
 Because the reward afterwards was just awesome… Bowls of freshly cooked fries on the table mmmm we all loved that.
 I have 4 siblings plus 2 parents… that makes 7 stomachs so you can imagine what a heap of potatoes and sliced fries that must have been then!
 And just imagine what a pool of mayonnaise we would devour.